KontorProtocol/Documentation/docs/introduction.md

 Sigil defines a minimal set of hooks to handle specific contract behaviors:

 - **`init` Hook**: Runs when a contract is published and is primarily for setting initial storage values or perform data migrations for contract upgrades; although, it currently supports arbitrary contract code execution.
 - **`fallback` Hook**: Accepts WAVE arguments and returns WAVE results.
-It’s called when no other function matches the call, primarily used to implement proxy contracts for versioning in userspace, similar to how proxying is implemented in Solidity.
+It's called when no other function matches the call, primarily used to implement proxy contracts for versioning in userspace, similar to how proxying is implemented in Solidity.

 ### Execution Contexts